XOOMAR

 That distinction is doing a lot of work.
 Microsoft is not saying AI bots directly replaced these employees.
 It is saying AI has changed the operating model enough to redraw roles.
 XOOMAR analysis: that makes these cuts less about a single weak unit and more about a company deciding which parts of its workforce still fit the next version of Microsoft.

-For more context on Microsoft’s AI product pressure, see our prior coverage of Microsoft Copilot App Merger Exposes Its AI Sprawl Problem.
+For more context on Microsoft’s AI product pressure, see our prior coverage of Microsoft Copilot App Merger Exposes Its AI Sprawl Problem and Microsoft MAI’s Office prompts.
 The jobs question also sits beside the broader debate we covered in Bill Gates AI Jobs Warning Collides With His Misses.

 Microsoft layoffs hit 4,800 jobs after last year’s 9,100-person cut